Actindo-AG/Documentation/EDI/Operation/07_PrepareWorkflow.md

 Extend your workflows by adding an action to export the EDIFACT messages.
 To do this, use a workflow that processes the business document you want to transfer to your EDIFACT message receiver, for example an invoice or a delivery note.

 To integrate the export to the workflow, you need to insert an *Execute PHP code* core action.
 For detailed information on this core action, see [Execute PHP code](../../ActindoWorkFlow/UserInterface/08_CoreActions.md#execute-php-code).
 You can insert this action at any position in the workflow in which you have access to the required business document data.
-Bear in mind that any errors that occur after the EDIFACT export and before posting for subsequent processes can lead to data inconsistencies that need to be cleaned up.
+Bear in mind that if any errors that occur after the EDIFACT export and before posting for subsequent processes can lead to data inconsistencies that need to be cleaned up.

 The following example shows how to export a delivery note via an export definition.